Track mileage automatically

 Work out the mileage reimbursement you can claim

-To calculate your reimbursement using either logbook method, you need to know the business use percentage of your car expenses.
+To calculate your reimbursement using either logbook method, you must know the business use percentage of your total kilometres.
 Let’s look at a simple example:

 At the end of the financial year, your logbook shows a record of 35,000 total kilometres.
 Of the 35,000 kilometres, 80% were for business purposes.